 Denmark is a safe country, with incredibly low crime levels.
-The criminal activity that does occur is usually in the form of petty offences, and these occasions are far and few between.
-Expats going about their normal lives in the country will therefore not have to worry about their safety.
+Criminal activity that does occur is usually in the form of petty offences, and these occasions are few and far between.
+Expats going about their normal lives in the country will not have to worry about their safety.

 + PRO: There are so many gorgeous natural spaces to explore and enjoy